hherzl/CodeChallenge/Database/README.md

 Execute **deploy.bat** file to create database in SQL Server.

-Make sure you have running your local instance for SQL Server or you can adjust server in bat file.
+Make sure you have access to a SQL Server instance: local or remote.

 These are the tables for this code challenge: